MahmoudAshraf12/MahmoudAshraf12/README.md

 #### React Native Developer and Data Analyst
 I’m Mahmoud Ashraf, have more than 1 year in mobile application development using
 Flutter Platform and React Native.
-A highly resourceful, innovative and competent Flutter Developer with
+A highly resourceful, innovative and competent React Native Developer with
-extensive experience in layout, design and coding of mobile apps with high-volume and lowlatency applications to high availability and performance specifically in Flutter format.
+extensive experience in layout, design and coding of mobile apps with high-volume and lowlatency applications to high availability and performance specifically in React Native format.

 ## Skills and experiance